 If American elections are now fought as much in court as at the ballot box, Marc Elias is one of the people most responsible for that reality becoming impossible to ignore.

 That does not mean he invented the field.
-It means he helped define its current scale, tone, and stakes.
+It means he helped define its present scale, tone, and stakes.

-What makes him significant is that he turned that partisanship into a durable legal infrastructure around voting, redistricting, recounts, and democratic procedure.
+What makes him important is that he turned that partisanship into a durable legal infrastructure around voting, redistricting, recounts, and democratic procedure.

 He became the Democrats' election specialist before most voters knew his name